Intro

 US Federal Reserve definition of Money supply

-Fed Defines Money Aggregates like:
+Fed Defines US Money Aggregates as the follow:

 • M0 The total of all physical currency including coinage.
 It is not relevant whether the currency is held inside or outside of the private banking system as reserves.

-• MB - The total of all physical currency plus Federal Reserve Deposits.
+• MB The total of all physical currency plus Federal Reserve Deposits.
 See monetary base

 • M1 M0 + plus the amount of demand deposits, travelers checks and other checkable deposits + most savings accounts!